Workflow Agents: How They Work

 Key Stages:

-1. Initialization: TeXRA loads the agent definition and reads the files you selected.
+- Initialization: TeXRA loads the agent definition and reads the files you selected.

-3. LLM Interaction (Round 0): TeXRA sends the prompt to the selected LLM API.
-The LLM generates a response, typically including reasoning (<scratchpad>) and the final answer wrapped in XML tags (e.g., <document>...</document>).
+systemPrompt,userPrefix(filled with your files and instruction), anduserRequesttemplates into a full prompt for the LLM. - LLM Interaction (Round 0): TeXRA sends the prompt to the selected LLM API.
+The LLM generates a response, typically including reasoning (

 Continuation Handling: If the LLM response gets cut off due to output token limits before generating the required endTag, TeXRA automatically sends a continuation prompt.
 This prompt asks the model to resume generating exactly where it left off, ensuring complete outputs even for very long tasks.
 This happens seamlessly within a processing round.

-Optional Reflection (Round 1):
+Reflection Rounds (Round 1+):

-1. Reflection Prompt: It uses the agent's userReflect prompt template to ask the LLM to critique and improve its own Round 0 output (which is included in the conversation history).
+userRequestentries to ask the LLM to critique and improve its own Round 0 output (which is included in the conversation history). - LLM Interaction (Round 1): The LLM generates a revised response.

-This basic flow, potentially with the reflection step, allows TeXRA agents to perform targeted tasks based on their specific definitions and your instructions.
+This basic flow, potentially with the reflection rounds, allows TeXRA agents to perform targeted tasks based on their specific definitions and your instructions.
 For concrete examples of built-in agents, see the Built-in Agent Reference.

 Potential XML Issues